 - Attached Braille embosser

-Reference staff help patrons find information, in particular citations to books, journal articles and other research materials.
+Librarians are available to help patrons find information, books, journal articles and other research materials.
 The Personal Librarians specialize in the resources of specific subject areas covering academic disciplines, majors and departments.
 Any patron may request a consultation.
 Students with special needs may find this service especially helpful.
-Come to the service desk or call 806-742-2265 and ask to speak to a personal librarian to make an appointment for a consultation.
+Visit the service desk or call (806) 742-2265 and ask to speak to a personal librarian to make an appointment for a consultation.

 Document Delivery is a service that provides all patrons a convenient way to obtain research materials.
 Document Delivery pulls books from the stacks and provides materials the Libraries do not own through interlibrary loan at no charge.